-In my work, I try to find answers to these questions by studying the use of emerging technologies, scientific concepts, art works, and design processes.
-My aim is to show how ethics is constitutive for these cultural practices, and to encourage and cultivate a responsive attitude and ethical sensibility among designers, artists, scientists and engineers.
+In my research, I especially focus on how we use (socially engaged) art and emerging science and technologies to address questions of what means to do and be good in our contemporary society.
+I call this encultured ethics.
+My aim is to show how ethics is constitutive for these practices and to encourage and cultivate a responsive attitude and ethical sensibility among designers, artists, scientists and engineers.